kitex-contrib/xds/README.md

 ```

 ### Limited support for Service Governance
-Current version only support Service Discovery, Traffic route, Timeout Configuration via xDS on the client-side and circuit-breaking.
+Current version only support Service Discovery, Traffic route, Rate Limit, Timeout Configuration via xDS on the client-side and circuit-breaking.

-Other features supported via xDS, including Load Balancing, Rate Limit and Retry etc, will be added in the future.
+Other features supported via xDS, including Load Balancing and Retry etc, will be added in the future.

 ## Compatibility
 This package is only tested under Istio1.13.3.